 In filing its initial rates for a 2010 SB Plan, the company should describe the relationship of those rates to the filed renewal rates for the comparable 1990 SB Plan.
 It is anticipated that, all other factors being equal (e.g., lifetime target loss ratio, underwriting, etc.), the initial rates for a 2010 SB Plan will be equal to those for a comparable 1990 SB Plan.
 If so, the subsequent rate adjustments will be uniform between plan generations throughout the lifetime of the policies.
 If the initial rates are not equal, then the goal over time is for the premiums for a 1990 SB Plan to become identical to those of the same plan/type 2010 SB Plan.
 Any variations from this goal are subject to the regulation(s) of the state(s) in which the rates are filed.
 The rate increase for specific forms within a pool may be adjusted, on a revenue neutral basis, to avoid violation of federal lifetime loss ratio standards for specific forms within the pool.

+Similarly, premium rates for Plans D and G (based on experience prior to 2020) may need to have a different level of change than other Plans for 2020 and thereafter.
+Under MACRA, the new application of the guaranteed issue right (Section 12 of the model regulation) to Plans D and G in 2020 may require a reasonable assumption for higher incurred claims than what would result from just medical inflation.
+If the open enrollment and guaranteed issue components are expected to be a substantial part of the new business, then the prior experience for these Plans may need adjustment to still be an appropriate assumption for rate revisions.

+Where a state has permitted new policy forms under Section 15D, the company should describe whether the new business rates will apply to renewals immediately or if the expectation is for the rates to become (essentially) identical over time.

 Reasonable